Usage

 Simulating the Model and Plotting

-To simulate the model, first a problem has to be built, which is then solved using the solve
+To simulate the model, a problem has to be built in a first step, which is then solved using the solve

 SteadyStateProblem